equinor/revisions/doc/mel-revision-example.md

 For general introduction see the [readme](../README.md)

+The example is about transmitting MasterEquipmentList according to to the TR1244 format at https://commonlib.equinor.com/Schema#/specification/TR1244.
+However, it should be applicable to other use cases with small changes.

 There are three main types of objects, the individual **MEL rows**, the **MEL document**, and the **revision**.